Compare

 step-by-step instruction.

 A very rare variant of the feared Tiger I heavy tank was the Sturmtiger assault gun, equipped with a giant 38cm mortar on the tank's chassis.
 Development began in August 1943 and was intended for use against heavily fortified areas.
 The short-barreled L/5.4 mortar type RW61 was originally developed by Rheinmetall-Borsig to protect the ground-based German fleet from attack by enemy submarines.
 To withstand strong recoil of up to 40 tons, a robust chassis was chosen for the Tiger I. It was decided to use only those chassis/hulls that were sent back from the front, so as not to affect the new production of the tank.
-The fighting compartment was a box-shaped superstructure, bolted to the very bottom of the hull.
-The thickness of the armor plate was 150 mm at the front and 80 mm
+The fighting compartment was a box-shaped superstructure, bolted to the very bottom of th

 Reviews